-4.1.2 How is it added?
+4.1.2.
+How is it added?

-The 16 parts of the watermark are generated independently.
-Each part consists of a modulation of a basic pattern at a secret frequency and a secret orientation, determined by a secret key and a pseudo-random generator.
+Each part of the watermark is generated independently.
+It is a modulation of a basic pattern at a secret frequency and a secret orientation, determined by a secret key and a pseudo-random generator.
 For this frequency and this orientation, a perceptual mask is computed.
-Figure 2 shows one example of Lena filtered with a perceptual mask.
 It serves to adjust the level of the modulated pattern to have it invisible when added to the image.
-The white regions correspond to areas where the activity is high at the corresponding frequeny.
+This procedure is repeated several times for different frequencies and orientations.
+The resulting watermark contains classically 16 repetitions of the same pattern.